Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

-While the difference between the performance of HL-Projected and HL-Gaussian is small, it is consistent on the four datasets.
-The comparison shows that using this target distribution instead of HL-OneBin often results in a noticeable reduction in the errors, but the performance of HL-Gaussian remains unbeaten.
-Although HL-Projected removes discretization bias, it still does not have HL-Gaussian's desirable property of punishing faraway predictions more severely.
-We also experimented with a variant of HL-Gaussian that adjusts the target distribution to remove any remaining bias but did not see any improvement.
-This is because the bias of HL-Gaussian with proper $\sigma$ and padding is negligible as discussed in Appendix \ref{sec:bias_simulation}.
+While the difference between the performance of HL-Projected and HL-Gauss is small, it is consistent on the four data sets.
+The comparison shows that using this target distribution instead of HL-OneBin often results in a noticeable reduction in the errors, but the performance of HL-Gauss remains unbeaten.
+Although HL-Projected removes discretization bias, it still does not have HL-Gauss's desirable property of punishing faraway predictions more severely.
+Overall, the bias of HL-Gauss with proper $\sigma$ and padding is negligible, as discussed further in Appendix \ref{sec:bias_simulation}.

 The parameters in the loss, namely the number of bins and $\sigma$, can affect the bias.
 A hypothesis is that a good choice of parameters for HL can reduce overfitting and place the method in a sweet spot in a bias-variance trade-off.
 Two experiments were designed to find if there is a bias-variance trade-off at work.
-In the first experiment we changed the number of bins while keeping the padding and target distribution $\sigma$ fixed.
-The second experiment studies the effect of changing $\sigma$ on the performance of HL-Gaussian.
-Figure \ref{fig:bias_var_sigma_ctscan} (Left) evaluates HL-Gaussian and HL-OneBin with different numbers of bins, and Figure \ref{fig:bias_var_sigma_ctscan} (Right) shows the effect of changing $\sigma$ on HL-Gaussian.
+In the first experiment, we changed the number of bins while keeping the padding and target distribution $\sigma$ fixed.
+The second experiment studies the effect of changing $\sigma$ on the performance of HL-Gauss.
+Figure \ref{fig:bias_var_sigma_ctscan} (Left) evaluates HL-Gauss and HL-OneBin with different numbers of bins, and Figure \ref{fig:bias_var_sigma_ctscan} (Right) shows the effect of changing $\sigma$ on HL-Gauss.

-Evaluating different numbers of bins shows that, although the quality of solution deteriorates when the bins are too few, there is no sign of overfitting in HL-Gaussian with a higher number of bins.
+Evaluating different numbers of bins shows that, although the quality of solution deteriorates when the bins are too few, there is no sign of overfitting in HL-Gauss with a higher number of bins.
 In the experiment on the $\sigma$ parameter, we observe a v-shaped pattern.
-Increasing $\sigma$ at first reduces both the train and test errors and, after a point, both errors begin to rise.
-Target distributions with higher $\sigma$ have longer tails and these high errors can be the result of truncation.
-Still, if a bias-variance trade-off was present, changing this parameter would generally result in decreasing the train error while increasing the test error in regions of low-bias and high-variance.
-This trend rarely exists in the results.
+Increasing $\sigma$ at first reduces both the train and test errors, and after a point, both errors begin to rise.
+Target distributions with higher $\sigma$ have longer tails, so these high errors may be the result of truncation.
+There seems to be no evidence that the choice of $\sigma$ caused overfitting, as both train and test error decreased and then increased together as we varied $\sigma$.